Education and Careers in Nutrition

 Several degrees are offered at the University of Otago - the oldest department of Human Nutrition in the Southern Hemisphere - including a Bachelor of Science in Human Nutrition and Bachelor of Biomedical Sciences (Nutrition and Metabolism in Health).
 For those also interested in combining an interest in sport there is a Bachelor of Applied Science.

 There is a range of postgraduate courses including Master of Science and Master of Applied Science in Advanced Nutrition Practice.

 Distance courses are also available for working professionals who are interested in complementing their knowledge with some human nutrition and health.

-Christchurch Polytechnic Institute of Technology offers a 3 year Bachelor of Applied Science in Human Nutrition.
+Ara - Institute of Canterbury offers a 3 year Bachelor of Applied Science in Human Nutrition.
 Students can choose to specialise in Physical Activity and Health Promotion, Sport and Exercise Science, or Human Nutrition.